Musician Marilyn Manson has been accused of abuse by multiple women, with allegations ranging from sexual assault to psychological abuse.

 “I was thrown up against a wall and he threatened to bash my face in with the baseball bat he was holding, for trying to get him to pick out a pair of pants prior to a music video,” she continued.
 “I witnessed him staging problems or hiding missing objects in order to justify his violent outbursts.”

-Like Wood and Walters, McNeilly said she suffers from PTSD and mental health issues because of these experiences.
+Like Wood and Walters, McNeilly said she has PTSD and mental health issues because of these experiences.

-Kapella has alleged Manson subjected her to emotional, physical and sexual abuse after pursuing her in 2011 while she was modelling in Mexico City.
+Kapella has alleged Manson subjected her to emotional, physical and sexual abuse after pursuing her in 2011 while she was modeling in Mexico City.

 “I had respected him as an artist and was thrilled he wanted to work with me and wanted to paint me,” she posted on Instagram.
 “He would go from charming & loving to complete monster behavior. ...
 He exploited an unequal power dynamic and put me in a place of fear, controlling when I was allowed to speak, what outfits and color lipstick I could wear.”

-“I met Brian Warner, known as Marilyn Manson, backstage in October 2015,” Gabriella wrote in an Instagram post.
+“I met Brian Warner, known as Marilyn Manson, backstage in October 2015,” the woman wrote in an Instagram post.
+(The account has since been deleted.)
 “I was 22 and he was 46. ...
 The second time we met he broke a wine glass in the hotel room and demanded we make a blood pact together.
 He cut both our hands with the broken glass.”

 “He told me he loved me two weeks after we met and invited me to go on tour with him in Europe,” she added.
 “I do not have fond memories of this tour though as things had gone downhill quickly.
 He would tie me up for the first of many times and rape me.”